laurakond/artly-api/README.md

   The buyer can choose to delete their submitted bid if they change their mind.

   - If a seller attempts to delete the bid, the following error is thrown: `"Only the buyer can delete this bid."`
-  - Upon successfull deletion, the user receives the following message: `"Bid deleted successfully."`
+  - Upon successful deletion, the user receives the following message: `"Bid deleted successfully."`

 - A detailed view of the bid is accessible by adding an id to the bid list url: https://artly-api-a39d790259f4.herokuapp.com/bids/**<id_number>**